Burnside Adventure Park

 Burnside Adventure Park renovations

-The playground was recently renovated (completed Dec 2013) to include new soft rubber flooring and a 25m flying fox.
+The playground was renovated (completed Dec 2013) to include new soft rubber flooring and a 25m flying fox.
 The tennis courts nearby have also been resurfaced (one of the courts also has a basketball ring).

 Parents of little ones should note the playground and all surrounding grassy areas are not fenced and there is also a creek close by which flows during the wetter months.